Solving sparse principal component analysis with global support: Conclusion

 \section{Conclusion}

 In this paper, we proposed a scheme for producing good primal feasible solutions and dual bounds for \ref{eq:Multi-SPCA} problem.
 The primal feasible solution is obtained from a monotonically improving heuristic for \ref{eq:Multi-SPCA} problem.
-We showed that the solution produced by this algorithm are of very high quality by comparing the objective value of the solutions generated to upper bounds.
-These upper bounds are obtained using second order cone IP relaxation designed in this paper.
-We also presented theoretical guarantees (affine guarantee) on the quality of the upper bounds produced by the second order cone IP.
-The running-time for both the primal algorithm and the dual bounding heuristic are very reasonable (less than $2$ hours for the $500\times 500$ instances and less than $3.5$ hours for the $2000\times 2000$ instance).
-These problems are quite challenging and on some instances, we still need more techniques to close the gap.
-However, to the best of our knowledge, there is no comparable theoretical or computational results for solving model-free \ref{eq:Multi-SPCA}.
+We showed that the solutions produced by this algorithm are of very high quality by comparing the objective value of the solutions generated to upper bounds.
+These upper bounds are obtained using second-order cone IP relaxation designed in this paper.
+We also presented theoretical guarantees (affine guarantee) on the quality of the upper bounds produced by the second-order cone IP.
+The running times for both the primal algorithm and the dual bounding heuristic are very reasonable (less than $2$ hours for the $500\times 500$ instances and less than $3.5$ hours for the $2000\times 2000$ instance).
+These problems are quite challenging, and in some instances, we still need more techniques to close the gap.
+However, to the best of our knowledge, there are no comparable theoretical or computational results for solving model-free \ref{eq:Multi-SPCA}.